Greensboro Ballet

-Greensboro Ballet is a professional ballet company in North Carolina.
+Greensboro Ballet and the School of Greensboro Ballet are a professional ballet company and pre-professional ballet school in Greensboro, North Carolina.
 It is the only ballet company in the Piedmont Triad.
 It is one of the few non-profit ballet companies in North Carolina.
 Greensboro Ballet has presented works by George Balanchine.
-The company also has performed a number of works made especially for the Greensboro Ballet by Rick McCullough, Jill Eathorne Bahr, Leslie Jane Pessemier, and alumni Emery LeCrone.
+The company also has performed a number of works made especially for the Greensboro Ballet by Rick McCullough, Jill Eathorne Bahr, Leslie Jane Pessemier, Elissa Minet Fuchs, and Emery LeCrone.
 Maryhelen Mayfield, who served as artistic and executive director of Greensboro Ballet from 1980 to 2019, choreographed over twenty-five works for the company.